Charlie Chan in Panama: Plot

+The map leads to the Manolo family tomb, which Chan discovers had been outfitted as a modern spy hideout.
+Miss Finch blunders onto the scene---and then somebody locks them in the tomb.
+Disguised as a water delivery man, a henchman has delivered a "water cooler" of nitro to the Main Power Plant building.
+But the henchman makes the mistake of returning to the tomb, unwittingly releasing Chan and Jimmy and Captain Lewis.
+During a graveyard chase, the henchman is shot dead and is revealed to be Manolo.But none of the "good guys" fired their guns---so who killed him?

-As the other suspects are murdered, one by one, first Compton, then Manolo, Chan learns that the canal's Miraflores locks are to be blown up at ten that night.
+Chan learns that the canal's Miraflores locks are to be blown up at ten that night.
 Chan then sequesters the suspects at the plant, forcing Miss Finch to expose herself as Reiner in order to escape death.
-With Reiner under arrest, the fleet sails safely through the locks to protect democracy.
+With Reiner under arrest, the fleet sails safely through the locks to protect democracy.Chan then reveals he had previously defused her explosive device.